Skip to main content

 Open

 The Office of Personnel Management concurred with our recommendations and noted actions the agency plans to take.
 Agency officials noted that an initial list of required and optional software management training will be in the software asset management procedures.
-However, as of January 2024, the agency had not provided supporting evidence to demonstrate that it had addressed this recommendation.
+However, as of April 2024, the agency had not provided supporting evidence to demonstrate that it had addressed this recommendation.
+According to agency officials, OPM will finalize training processes and documentation once it has completed its technology process changes.
 In July 2016, the MEGABYTE Act of 2016 was enacted, which codified this recommendation for all executive agencies (Pub.
 L. No. 114-210, 130 Stat.
 824).
 We will continue to monitor its progress in implementing this recommendation.

 Small Business Administration